The Best Fire Starters Tested in 2023

 How We Tested the Best Fire Starters

-We considered a variety of factors when selecting which fire starters to test.
-We chose products that would burn long enough to ignite wood or charcoal without needing to add other burnable materials, such as wadded-up paper or cardboard.
-A fire starter should also be easy to use, so we chose options that light easily with a match or lighter, with the exception of the ferro rod.
+We considered a variety of factors when deciding which fire starters to test.
+We selected starters that would burn long enough to ignite wood or charcoal without needing to add other burnable materials, such as wadded-up paper or cardboard.
+A fire starter should also be easy to use, so we chose options that light easily with a match or lighter—with the exception of the ferro rods we tested, which function a bit differently.

-In actual testing, we followed the manufacturers’ instructions—placing one or two fire starters as suggested and using them to start the recommended fire types.
-For many of the tests, we used a traditional fireplace, but we also used a fire pit, a chiminea, and a wood-burning stove if the directions recommended use with those types of fires.
-We also tested a few fire starters to see how well they worked for lighting charcoal, but only if they were listed as safe for use with grilling foods.
+During our testing, we followed the manufacturers’ instructions, placing one or two fire starters as suggested and using them to start the recommended fire types.
+For many of the tests, we used a traditional fireplace, but we also used a fire pit, a chiminea, and a wood-burning stove if the directions recommended using the fire starters with those appliances.
+We also tested a few fire starters to see how well they worked for lighting charcoal—but only if they were listed as safe to use for grilling food.

 If a fire starter was advertised as waterproof, we dropped it in a glass of water and then attempted to light it.
 We determined that many waterproof fire starters aren’t genuinely waterproof but rather water-resistant.
 In other words, they needed a little time to dry out before lighting.

-We timed how long it took for a fire starter to catch fire from a match or lighter, how tall its flames were, and how long it burned before going out.
-We discovered a fire starter needed to remain lit for 5 to 9 minutes, minimum, in order to ignite the rest of the wood and logs in a fireplace fully.
-The only fire starter we tested differently was the ferro rod, which is intended to start grass or other highly flammable materials on fire via sparks.
-We tested it on dry grasses and small twigs to see if it would start a fire.
+We timed how long it took for a fire starter to catch fire from a match or lighter, how tall its flames were, and how long it burned before extinguishing.
+We discovered a fire starter needed to remain lit for 5 to 9 minutes, at minimum, to fully ignite the rest of the wood and logs in a fireplace.

 During the testing phase, we awarded points based on how well each fire starter performed the tasks.
-After testing, we added and averaged the scores to help categorize the products.
+After testing, we added and averaged the scores and compared packaging, prices, dimensions, and other factors to categorize the products for different applications.

 Photo: Glenda Taylor